-How to Become a Dog Trainer: Put Your Love of Dogs Into Practice
+How to Become a Dog Trainer

 Becoming a dog trainer means you’ll work with dogs every day — a dream for dog lovers!

 So you want to be a dog trainer?
-There’s never been a better time.
-Pet ownership is growing day by day, especially after the pandemic pet boom.
-And the need for compassionate, certified trainers only grows more urgent.
+There’s never been a better time to study a dog training certificate.
+Pet ownership is growing daily — especially after the pandemic pet boom — and the need for more compassionate, certified trainers only grows more urgent.Â

 But is the quality of care rising with the rate of ownership?
 Not always.
-That’s why dog training plays an important role.
+That’s why dog training services are so important.
 By improving the way humans and dogs get along, dog trainers have the opportunity to give dogs better lives — especially rescue dogs who have been mistreated in the past.
-We spoke to industry expert Shannon Kirwin, who shares some useful tips and guidance for anyone looking to break into this career.

 Ready to help dogs live their best lives?
 Discover what it takes to become a great dog trainer — and where it can take you.